pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines-5112.md

 [/tabs]

 [note]
-To acquire a node, it must have a status of 'Ready'.
+To allocate a node, it must have a status of 'Ready'.
 [/note]

 <a href="#heading--deploy"><h2 id="heading--deploy">How to deploy machines</h2></a>